antmicro/kenning/docs/source/cmd-usage.md

 ```

 The script downloads the dataset to the `build/pet-dataset` directory, loads the `tensorflow_pet_dataset_mobilenetv2.h5` model, runs inference on all images from the dataset and collects performance and quality metrics throughout the run.
-The performance data stored in JSON file can be later rendered using [](report-generation).
+The performance data stored in the JSON file can be later rendered using [](report-generation).

 ## ONNX conversion

-The `kenning.scenarios.onnx_conversion` empirically tests the ONNX conversion for various frameworks and generates a report containing support matrix.
+`kenning.scenarios.onnx_conversion` empirically tests the ONNX conversion for various frameworks and generates a report containing a support matrix.
-The matrix tells us if model export to ONNX and model import from ONNX for a given framework and model is supported or not.
+The matrix tells us if model export to ONNX and model import from ONNX for a given framework and model are supported or not.
 The example report with the command call is available in [](./onnx-conversion-support).

-The `kenning.scenarios.onnx_conversion` requires a list of [](onnxconversion-api) classes that implement model providers and a conversion method.
+`kenning.scenarios.onnx_conversion` requires a list of [](onnxconversion-api) classes that implement model providers and a conversion method.
 For the below, call:

 ```bash